 2. A Global Gathering: 113,000+ Attendees

-While many trade shows struggle to maintain physical attendance in a digital age, Tucson is seeing record-breaking crowds.
+While many trade shows struggle to maintain physical attendance in a digital age, Tucson is seeing record-breaking crowds driven heavily by professional buyers.

 Source: Visit Tucson Media & Fact Sheet